drdxdrd/stm32f103_base/README.md

 # stm32f103_base
-base gcc cmkae project fot stm32f103 add TOOLCHAIN_PATH with path to arm-gcc binary dir
+Base gcc cmkae project fot stm32f103<br/>
+For compile add environment variabe TOOLCHAIN_PATH with path to arm-gcc binary dir or define it in CMakeLists.txt.